Danish Refugee Council – Tanzania

 Danish Refugee Council is a humanitarian actor in Tanzania.
-Since 2015, as part of the Burundian Refugee Response in Tanzania, DRC works in the sectors of camp management, community based protection, livelihoods, protections, WASH, General Food Distributions and shelter/ small infrastructure in Nduta & Mtendeli camps.
-And starting from January, 2020, DRC will be implementing Camp management, Community based protection and Livelihoods projects in Nyaragusu refugee camp.
+Since 2015, as part of the Burundian Refugee Response in Tanzania, DRC works in the sectors of camp management, Community-Based Protection, livelihoods, protections, WASH, General Food Distributions and shelter/ small infrastructure in Nduta & Mtendeli camps.
+And starting from January, 2020, DRC will be implementing Camp management, Community Based Protection and Livelihoods projects in Nyarugusu refugee camp.

-Duty Station: – Nduta, Mtendeli & Nyaragusu Refugee Camps
+Duty Station: – Mtendeli, Nduta, Nyarugusu Refugee Camps & Host Community.

 Tasks and responsibilities of the position

 - Participate in ensuring targets are met under DRC’s agreement with donors, in order to be accountable to the stated goals of the programme.

 - Support in provision of trainings and technical support to programme participants with specific focus to Agricultural, Vocational skills development, business development, Basic computer literacy interventions among others.

 - Support in ensuring comprehensive documentation and provide inputs for reporting on implementation progress.

 - Provide inputs for program Development (Proposals writing and budgeting).

 - Support in Monitoring, Evaluation and Reporting Arrangements.

 - Work with established community-based structures in the community and be solution oriented in terms of challenges arising from individual activities and the programme as a whole.